Toddler friendly holidays

 Again, with toddlers, self-catering is a great option.
 Once you cross the Channel, it’s not “cottages” but villas, gites, holiday villages and apartments.
 Whichever you choose, you are getting good value, freedom and total control over mealtimes and bedtimes.

 For a wonderful short break, how about exploring Paris on a choice of delightful private trips, including a tour in a chauffeur-driven Citroen 2CV, a visit to the Eiffel Tower and a lesson in making baguettes.
 Details from Family Twist.
+The company also offers tailor-made family trips to Rome and Florence.

 In the Algarve – which has a particularly long season – we recommend the Martinhal Beach Resort & Hotel which has an outstanding kids club and creche.
 If you have a generous budget, try these fully-staffed villas in the Med.
+The Italian island of Sardinia also works well in the spring and autumn months: check out these family-friendly hotels.

 Long haul toddler holidays

-The Caribbean is a great long-haul option, particularly in winter when humidity is low and temperatures are steady at around 30C.
+The Caribbean is a great long-haul option, particularly in winter when humidity is low and temperatures are steady at around 30ºC.
 Direct flights from across the UK make the journey surprisingly practical, particularly if your child can sleep through the return (overnight) flight.

 Mauritius is a little further but it’s (more or less) directly south from the UK so jetlag isn’t a problem.
 If your toddler sleeps on the flight getting there should be a breeze.
 The island has some outstanding hotels with wonderful childcare.
 Try The Residence and Beachcomber’s family hotels in Mauritius (see the latest special offers).